cferdinandi/adventure/content/rules.md

 ## Ending the Game

-Once all of the main encounters have been completed, you can bring the adventure to a close.
+Once all of the critical encounters have been completed and the problem has been solved, you can bring the adventure to a close.

-For example, with the Lacey the Luck Dragon adventure, you might end the game by saying:
+For example, in *Lacey the Luck Dragon*, you might end the game by saying:

-> You arrive at the entrance to Lacey the Luck Dragon’s cave with all 5 of her baby dragons.
+> You return to the village with all five of Lacey the Luck Dragon's babies.
 >
 > She emerges from the shadows, lowers her head to the ground, and looks each of you in the eye.
 “Thank you, truly, for returning my babies.
 I cannot thank you enough for what you have done.”
 >